Emmen, Netherlands: Sports

-Speedway Emmen hosts regular Stock Car and Banger Racing.
+Speedway Emmen hosts regular Stock Car and Banger Racing along with the historic Oliebollen Race every December.
+Kartcircuit Pottendijk also holds regular kart races and rental kart sessions.
+Motodrome Emmen also holds regular rally bike races.
+The Motorsports facility is far outside Emmen and is closer to Emmer-Compascuum so it is not clear if it is situated in Emmen.

 Attractions

-Attractions in Emmen are Wildlands Adventure Zoo Emmen, the inner city, the natural environment and the Rensenpark (with among others the Museum of Contemporary Tibetan Art).
+Attractions in Emmen are Wildlands Adventure Zoo Emmen, the inner city, the natural environment and the Rensenpark which was previously the zoo called the Noorder Dierenpark but after Wildlands openened in 2016 became the Rensenpark named after the zoo founders the Rensen family (with among others the Museum of Contemporary Tibetan Art).
 There is also Museum Collectie Brands in the adjacent village of Nieuw-Dordrecht.